Nsustain/nsustain.com/README.md

 to host it, then Kubernetes would be perfect for you.
-If you're trying to run your website on a single host, then we personally like Docker Compose because it just feels faster to deploy and easier to maintain.
-Docker Compose tends to have less configs to take care of.
+If you're trying to run your website on a single host, then we personally like Docker Compose because it just feels faster to deploy and easier to maintain because Docker Compose tends to have less configs to take care of compared to Kubernetes.

 <br>